 Ever wondered how each successful person achieves more things with less effort?
 That’s because they have a system for getting things done.

 This is no surprise.
-In fact, this is mandatory given the speed at which companies and roles and responsibilities change these days.
+In fact, this is mandatory given the speed at which companies, roles, and responsibilities change these days.

-We’re talking about a system that works on all levels (both the big picture and the nitty-gritty details), manages several daily inputs, and saves a lot more time and energy than it needs to be maintained.
+We’re talking about a system that works on all levels (both the big picture and the nitty-gritty details), manages several daily inputs, and saves much more time and energy than needs to be maintained.

 Wait, does this system even exist?
 You bet!